Roadside Quick Fix Guide for Bicycles

 Ershui Station is the train station closest to Sun Moon Lake and is accessible with bicycles.
 While there is a Jiji Line connecting Ershui Station to Checheng Station, which is even closer to Sun Moon Lake, unbagged bikes are not allowed on this line.
 Although it is stated that bagged bikes are allowed, the smaller size of the train makes it impractical to board with your bike.
 Additionally, the segment from Jiji Station to Checheng Station was destroyed after a typhoon or earthquake in 2022.
 Passengers heading to Checheng Station need to transfer to buses after Jiji Station.
 Consequently, it is not advisable to travel with your bikes on the Jiji Line.

-Eddie Chen has documented his single-day trip from Ershui to Sun Moon Lake with his wife on his video
+Cyclist YouTuber Eddie Chen has documented his single-day trip from Ershui to Sun Moon Lake with his wife on his video, and this is the route he shared with us.

 Route: